Walton-on-the-Hill, Staffordshire: History

 Walton-on-the-Hill is home to three schools of all different ages, there is Bright Horizons Nursery and preschool.
 There is also Berkswich Primary School which is a part of the Church of England.
 The last one is Walton High School, Stafford for children from the ages 11-16 but this school does offer a Sixth Form so this school can have children from the age of 11 to 18.
+The village amenities include several shops and Walton High School.
+East of Walton-on-the-Hill are Shugborough Hall (2 mi) and Milford (1 mi).
+There is a local leisure and equestrian hotspot.
+To the west there is a small shopping centre.

+The village was designated as a conservation area in March 1977.